Coasting to Glory

 0 for 12

-The musical that fared most poorly on Tony night was The Scottsboro Boys in 2011.
-The show received 12 nominations but won no awards.
+The musicals that fared most poorly on Tony night were The Scottsboro Boys in 2011 and Mean Girls in 2018.
+The shows each received 12 nominations but won no awards.

 0 for 9

 The play that fared the worst on Tony night was Indiscretions (1995), which won no awards despite having received nine nominations.